Bill Payment Frequently Asked Questions

 You can pay your bills anywhere, anytime you have access to the Internet.
 Online Bill Payment eliminates the time-consuming chore of writing and mailing checks.
-And it can be access either through a computer or mobile device.
+And it can be accessed either through a computer or mobile device.

 What is the cost for Online Bill Payment?

-There is not additional charge to use Online Bill Payment* for all personal checking account holders.
+There is no additional charge to use Online Bill Payment* for all personal checking account holders.
 The more bills you pay online, the more money you save on postage and other expenses, not to mention your valuable time.